Topics in the Grothendieck conjecture for hyperbolic polycurves of dimension 2: Examples of hyperbolic polycurves

 is not injective.
 Here, $\mathrm{Isom}_{K}(Z, Z)$ is the set of automorphisms of $Z$ over $K$, and $\mathrm{Isom}_{G_{K}}(\Pi_{Z}^{(p)}, \Pi_{Z}^{(p)})$ is the set of automorphisms of $\Pi_{Z}^{(p)}$ over $G_{K}$.
-This shows that it is impossible to detect an automorphism of hyperbolic polycurve from the corresponding $G_{K}$-outer automorphism of its pro-$p$ fundamental group.
-In particular, the isomorphism version of the $p$-adic Grothendieck Conjecture, which is true for hyperbolic curves (\cite{Moch}) or hyperbolic polycurves with suitable conditions up to dimension $4$ (\cite{Saw}), cannot be true for general hyperbolic polycurves.
+This shows that it is impossible to detect an automorphism of a hyperbolic polycurve from the corresponding $G_{K}$-outer automorphism of its pro-$p$ fundamental group.
+In particular, the Isom version of the pro-$p$ Grothendieck conjecture, which is true for hyperbolic curves (\cite{Moch}) or hyperbolic polycurves with suitable conditions up to dimension $4$ (\cite{Saw}), cannot be true for general hyperbolic polycurves.